-Control
+Control of Infection

 There is no control of this disease once it has penetrated the plant as the major problem is getting sufficient control agents to the site whilst they are still active.
 Armillaria is well protected, producing antibiotics, thick walled fungal cells and pseudosclerotia which chemical or biological agents need to get past to control.
-Apart from fumigation, there is little evidence that most commonly advocated chemicals are effective.
+There are no approved chemicals for use in the control of Armillaria in garden & amenity situations.